mdn/content/files/en-us/learn/javascript/building_blocks/image_gallery/index.md

 You need to:

 1. Put the section of code below the "Looping through images" comment inside a loop that loops through all the filenames in the array.
 2. In each loop iteration, replace the `xxx` placeholder values with a string that will equal the path to the image and alt attributes in each case.
-We are setting the value of the `src` and `alt` attributes to these values in each case.
-Bear in mind that in each case, the image is inside the images directory and its name is `pic1.jpg`, `pic2.jpg`, etc.
+Set the value of the `src` and `alt` attributes to these values in each case.
+Remember that the image is inside the images directory, and its name is `pic1.jpg`, `pic2.jpg`, etc.

 ### Adding a click event listener to each thumbnail image